Kasamatsu Station (Gifu): Platforms

-Adjacent stations

 History

 Kasamatsu Station opened on June 2, 1914, as Kasamatsuguchi Station (笠松口駅).
 It was named Kasamatsu Station on February 1, 1916, but was slightly relocated on October 1 of the same year.
 It was again relocated on April 29, 1935, and renamed Shin-Kasamatsu Station (新笠松駅).
 It was relocated to its present location in May 1936 and reverted to the name of Kasamatsu Station.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 3764 passengers daily (boarding passengers only).